marta-brasola/ComupterScienceProject/README.md

 # ComupterScienceProject

+This project involves testing Pandas and Python skills to process uncleaned data and extract useful information from the datasets.

 ## Queries to do on the datasets
 1. Extract all dogs with status that is not adoptable
 2. For each (primary) breed, determine the number of dogs